khakhalin/notes/langchain.md

 The package standardizes LLM interfaces (via `.llms` subspace), standardizes `.retrivers` for getting data to feed to LLMs (e.g. [[knowledge_graph]] or vector-based [[rag]] implementation), and other fun tools, but most importantly, it helps to define chains of actions (control flows, orchestration, observability).
 A ready interface for structured output.

 Offshoots: `LangGraph` for stringing possible states as a graph, for "multi-actor interactions".

+As of mid-2025 there's a claim that langchain is obsolete, and [[mcp]] is the future.

 # Refs